Closed-loop / artificial pancreas systems

 ‘Closing the loop’ means making it happen automatically.
 This means a calculator or ‘algorithm’ is needed to replace our brains and fingers.
 The glucose assessment is communicated to the algorithm, which then decides how much insulin is required and sends an instruction to a pump to deliver the dose.
 This is called an artificial pancreas or closed-loop.

 Research by JDRF has identified 6 key steps:

 - an insulin pump with low glucose suspend when CGM detects hypoglycaemia

 - predictive low glucose suspend when CGM detects glucose is falling towards hypoglycaemia

 - predictive low & high glucose minimiser

-- hybrid closed loop – basal rate is automated but meal-time boluses must be manually bolused
+- hybrid closed loop – basal rate is automated but meal-time boluses must be programmed manually

 - fully automated closed loop with insulin only – needs no programming by the user